-At 30 June 2020, the central estimate of gross outstanding claims liabilities, plus the net risk margin, attributed to the Canterbury earthquakes totals \$14.7 million (30 June 2019: \$20.2 million).
+At 30 June 2021, the central estimate of gross outstanding claims liabilities, plus the net risk margin, attributed to the Canterbury earthquakes totals \$9.1 million (30 June 2020: \$14.7 million).

-The central estimate represents actuarial estimates, as at 30 June 2020, of what the Company ultimately has left to pay, prior to receiving any reinsurance recoveries in relation to these claims.
-Given the nature of the uncertainties associated with the remaining earthquake claims, including any recoveries from the Earthquake Commission, the actual claims experience may deviate, perhaps substantially, from the central estimate as at 30 June 2020.
+The central estimate represents actuarial estimates, as at 30 June 2021, of what the Company ultimately has left to pay, prior to receiving any reinsurance recoveries in relation to these claims.
+Given the nature of the uncertainties associated with the remaining earthquake claims, the actual claims experience may deviate, perhaps substantially, from the central estimate as at 30 June 2021.